botsedge/gekko/docs/installation/installing_gekko_on_mac.md

 This will download the latest stable version of Gekko, remove the final `-b stable` part to download the current latest release (which might not be as stable).

 Alternatively you can manually download the latest stable version of Gekko on the [releases page](https://github.com/askmike/gekko/releases).

+## Set file permissions for the Gekko folder and all subsequent folders

+Once you have Gekko downloaded you need to navigate to the gekko folder and make sure that file permissions are set correctly for the Gekko tree.
+You can do this via terminal:

+    sudo chmod -R 777 ~/gekko

+This will take care of the gekko folder and all subsequent folders.

 ## Installing Gekko's dependencies